 Use of the Sequential Approach is limited due to the amount of the site that is covered by Flood Zone 2; therefore any Highly Vulnerable development placed within Flood Zone 2 will be required to pass the Exception Test.
 As less than half the site is in Flood Zone 1, there may be implications for the amount and type of development for the site.
-Access and egress routes are at risk from both fluvial and surface water flooding; in order to pass the Exception Test, development will need to ensure that safe access and agress can be provided for the lifetime of the development.
-Development should also ensure that there is no increase in flood risk that may exacerbate flooding to routes.
+Development should also ensure that there is no increase in flood risk that may exacerbate flooding to access or egress routes.

 Broadscale assessment of suitable SuDS has indicated a number of different types may be possible; however, given the size of the site and the proportion of the site at risk from flooding, the type of SuDS system used may be influenced by amount of land available; depending on the system used there may be an impact on the amount of land available for development and the cost of development.

 The site is covered by the Environment Agency's Flood Warning Service.
-Given the potential access and egress issues, development may need to consider provision of safe refuge in the event of occupiers being unable to evacuate.

 The site is not known to benefit from any flood defences.
 Given the size and location of the site, it is unlikely the site could be used to implement strategic solutions to alleviate flood risk elsewhere in the catchment.